erickmendonca/erickmendonca.github.com/_posts/2013-02-01-erickmendonca.md

 ## What would be your dream setup?

 My dream setup is a PC, not so much powerful than mine, but with two large and high-res screens, in a quiet, clean, sound and child-proof room.
 A nice internet connection would help a lot.
-My laptop would be much more thinner and lighter, the screen would not useless on sunlight and the batteries would last a full day at least.
+My laptop would be much more thinner and lighter, the screen would not be useless on sunlight and the batteries would last a full day at least.
 I'm not asking much, am I?

 I have much interest on messing around with game designing and development, and play with hardware on Arduino and Raspberry Pi.